After 34 years in uniform, I walked into the civvy street in 2004.

 Thank God my rich dad foresaw this terrible possibility and refused to give me a cent to start my business.

 Then some people ask me, ‘What is the point in making so much money if you don’t enjoy it?’
-The thing is that I don’t really find happiness in buying branded clothes, jewellery or sitting first class.
+The thing is that I don’t really find happiness in buying branded clothes, jewellery, or flying first class.
 Even if buying something makes me happy it is only for a while, it does not last.

 Instead, what makes me happy is when I see my children laughing and playing and learning so fast.
 What makes me happy is when I see my companies and trainers reaching more and more people every year in so many more countries.